wkumari/draft-wkumari-capport-icmp-unreach/README.md

    An unsigned short session identifier that groups ICMP messages.
-ICMP messages containing the same value MUST be assumed to be part of the same access poligy.
-Any change in this value between ICMP messages MUST be considered by the client to mean a change in access policy has occured and previous notifications are no longer valid.
+ICMP messages containing the same value MUST be assumed to be part of the same access policy.
+Any change in this value between ICMP messages MUST be considered by the client to mean a change in access policy has occurred and previous notifications are no longer valid.

           0                   1
           0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5